"How tos" after purchasing your Mid Century Modern furniture

-Congratulations, you’ve purchased a piece of wood furniture (or more) and you are unsure how to properly clean it.
+Congratulations, you’ve purchased a piece of wood furniture (or more) and you are unsure how to properly clean/ protect and maintain it.
 Don’t worry, it’s a cakewalk.
 Considering the size of the investment, we understand the hesitation and want you to protect your investment to ensure a long life for it.

 Following these tips to make your furniture last a long time